CodyQue/CS-395-Live-Weather-Map/README.md

 All of the libraries are stored in *requirements.txt*.
 Use this command to install the necessary requirements:
 #### `pip3 install -r requirements.txt`

+Make sure you are in the *live_weather_app* directory to run the pip command.

 ## Running the web application on localhost
+Make sure you are still in the *live_weather_app*.
 To host the web application locally, run this command:
 #### `python manage.py runserver`

 ## API's Used / External Resources